Terms & Conditions for Private Hire

 We do operate historic vehicles and whilst they are maintained to a high standard.
 On occasion the bus may encounter mechanical problems.
 In the event of a breakdown we will attempt to fix the problem.

 Whilst on private hire if for a reason beyond our control e.g. actions of police or other enforcement agencies, or any other unforeseeable obstructions the following applies.
 We will assist where possible to source alternative transport.
 No guarantee of this can be made.
+If the cost of alternative transport exceeds the cost of the original hire price you will be required to cover 50% of the cost.

 We always seek ways to include as many passengers as possible and we have a long-term commitment to develop tours that can cater for any audience within the confines of the bus whilst adhering to the Equality Act 2010 guidelines.